 Remember, above all, blogging is a conversation and bloggers are good conversationalists.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Don’t Clutter It Up, or back to the previous one, Engage the Casual Visitor.